septavios/obsidian-proofreader-fork/README.md

 2. In [./src/providers/model-info.ts](./src/providers/model-info.ts), add the
    adapter function to `PROVIDER_ADAPTER_MAP`, and add models for the new provider to `MODEL_SPECS`.
+3. In [./src/settings.ts], add a setting for the API key to `ProofreaderSettingsMenu` and add a field to `DEFAULT_SETTINGS`.

 ## About the developer
 In my day job, I am a sociologist studying the social mechanisms underlying the